-The last sister, Livia, who was not demonstrated in the previous section complements the other components by providing on-line support for the developer, for debugging and testing purposes.
+The last sister, Livia, who was not demonstrated in Sec.
+3, complements the other components by providing on-line support for the developer, for debugging purposes.
 She can monitor the system as it runs, and help the developer recognize and comprehend unexpected behavior - also by sometimes running local simulations and tests, and by using an abstract model of the system.
-She can also help the developer create test scenarios, and apply coverage criteria in order to check whether they overlap with previously defined tests.